Top 6 Reasons to Move Backup and Disaster Recovery to the Cloud

 Cyberattacks.
 Power outages.
 Fires.
 Tornadoes.
 Floods.
 These occurrences can happen at any time so you and your business need to be prepared.
 A loss of data or access to data can cripple an organization and even threaten its short- and long-term viability.

 - 93% of companies that lost their data for 10 days or more filed for bankruptcy within one year, while 50% of businesses without data management for this same time period filed for bankruptcy right away.
 (National Archives & Records Administration in Washington)

 - 70% of small firms that experience a major data loss are out of business within a year.
 (DTI/Price Waterhouse Coopers)

 The emergence of cloud technology is changing the data preservation landscape.
-As a result, here are the Top 6 reasons to have your backup and disaster recovery efforts housed on the cloud:
+It's time to create your disaster recovery strategy and know what you are doing when it comes to data backup.
+Here are the Top 6 reasons to have your backup and disaster recovery efforts housed on the cloud: